 Investing time and energy in finding out what you REALLY want, and finding ways to get it is not normally on the priority list.
 There are too many distractions.

 How important this really is, comes back to you when you find yourself alone after a break up or divorce.

 9. I would have gone backpacking around the globe

-Meeting unknown cultures and people is very important to broaden one’s horizon.
+Meeting unknown cultures and people is critical to broaden one's horizon.